lorin/forge-docs/docs/new-project.md

 This assumes:

 * Minecraft is installed
-* Running on OS X
+* Running on macOS
-* IntelliJ is installed
+* IntelliJ IDEA is installed

 I'm going to use `~/dev/simple-mod` as the location for the mod files, and